MatteoPerona/usa-power-outage-predictions/README.md

 To predict:
 - CAUSE.CATEGORY (nominal variable describing the cause of a given power outage)

-Note: We are removing Alaska from our data because there are not enough observations to make it viable for our model. <br>
+> We are removing Alaska from our data because there are not enough observations to make it viable for our model. <br>
-Note: We are not using any ordinal data for this model.
+> Note: We are not using any ordinal data for this model.

 Let's grab our baseline data from our outage dataframe: